Coping with the Loss of a Pet

 Of course, the grieving process is unique to each individual.
 It may be more difficult for some people than for others.
 It may take longer for some than others.
 Very often, grieving a pet involves the same stages of grief experienced when grieving another person, such as denial, guilt, anger, and acceptance.
 Working through each stage brings you closer to the light at the end of the tunnel.

-Let grief happen naturally… in whatever way feels right and healthy for you.
+Let grief happen naturally, in whatever way feels right and healthy for you.
 Just make sure to acknowledge your loss and the serious impact that the loss may have on your life.
-Allow yourself to feel and work through the emotions evoked by the loss.
-Although it might be difficult to even think about your pet at first, you will get to a place where it will become easier to look back at everything you shared with your pet with a sense of joy and appreciation… and far less pain.
+Allow yourself to feel and work through all the emotions evoked by the loss.
+It might be difficult to even think about your pet at first, but you will get to a place where it becomes easier to look back at everything you shared with your pet with a sense of joy and appreciation… and far less pain.

 We hope the following tips are of help to our visitors who are grieving a pet.

-Talk about your pet with people who care.
+- Talk about your pet with people who care.
 Sharing your grief with others who knew and cared about your pet can help make the grieving process feel less lonely.
-Reminiscing about all the positive memories you share of your pet, can help take your mind off the pain of your loss and focus more attention on your pet’s life and the joy the animal added to yours.
+Reminiscing about all the positive memories you share of your pet can help take your mind off the pain of your loss and allow you to focus more attention on your pet’s life and the joy the animal added to yours.

 - Take care of yourself.
 When you are grieving and sad, it can be very easy to forget about yourself and your needs.
 It is important to get plenty of rest, eat well, stay hydrated, and exercise appropriately.
 If you took your pet for a walk every day, continue taking those walks for the health benefits walking provides.
 If following the same route is too difficult because of all the memories that come up along the way, try taking a different route with new scenery.